mingaworks/fishnet-recycle-system/README.md

 ### 1) Find / Register fisherman
 - Use the Find Fisherman box (typeahead search by name or Person ID).
-- If no match, click Register to open a modal and create a new fisherman.
+- If no match, click **Register Fisherman** to open a modal and create a new fisherman.
 - After registering, the UI selects the new fisherman and refreshes the typeahead cache.

 ### 2) Admit fishnet (log a drop-off)